 The OKW distributes the infamous "Kommissarbefehl" [Commissar order] of 6 June 1941 under the innocuous title "Guidelines for the Conduct of the Troops in Russia."

 The Wehrmacht is in the final stages of assembling 130 divisions on the border with the Soviet Union.
 There also are allied forces in Finland and Romania preparing to take part.

 Reichsfuhrer-SS Heinrich Himmler begins a three-day conference of senior Schutzstaffel (SS) men (SS-Gruppenführer rank and higher) at Schloß Wewelsburg in Büren, Germany.
-The SS has been building up SS fighting (Waffen) forces in anticipation of Operation Barbarossa.
+The SS has been building up fighting (Waffen) forces in anticipation of Operation Barbarossa.

 |"German prisoners from the German tanker FRIEDERICH BREME going on board HMS SHEFFIELD."
 12 June 1941. © IWM (A 4404).|

 In the Warsaw Ghetto, 15-year-old Mary Berg writes in her diary: